Networking Diagnosis (TCP/IP Stack)

 NOTE: the netcat utility can be used for many other things, including testing TCP connectivity.
 Note that netcat may not be installed on your system, and it's often considered a security risk to leave lying around.
 You may want to consider uninstalling it when you're done troubleshooting.

 test Ncat: Connection refused.

 The examples above discussed common, simple utilities.
 However, a much more powerful tool is nmap.
-Entire books have been devoted to nmap functionality, so we won't cover it in this article, but you should know some of the things that it's capable of doing:
+It's capable of doing: